-In the following section we outline the results for the application of our algorithm on two different test images: first, a synthetic dataset of torus voxel images was segmented using functional (32) in Section 6.1.
-As a second test case we study prostate segmentation in MRI datasets.
-Thereby we use functional (32), which is described in Section 6.1.
-Both functionals are minimized using the evolutionary algorithm CMA-ES (see [27, 34]).
-This choice is mainly motivated by the fact, that the calculation of the gradient for both functionals is tough, since it requires finding the derivative with respect to the skin surface, which is given by the coordinates of the medial ball representation.
-Thus analytical differentiation is numerical differentiation should be used for this purpose.
-However, the skin surface meshing process we used for surface construction ([35]) does not guarantee that the resulting polyhedra always have the same structure or even the same number of vertices and faces, as it is the case for example by using spline based interpolation surfaces.
+In this section we discuss the results obtained by applying our approach to test images.
+A dataset of synthetic torus voxel images was segmented using functional (32) in Section 6.1.
+Additionally, we conducted an experiment on real-world data by segmenting the human hippocampus in Section 6.2 using functional (33).
+Both functionals were minimized using the evolutionary algorithm CMA-ES (see [28, 36]).
+This choice is mainly motivated by the fact that the calculation of the gradient for the functional is tough, since it requires finding the derivative with respect to the skin surface, which is given by the coordinates of the medial ball representation.
+Thus, instead of analytical differentation, numerical differentiation should be used for this purpose.
+However, the skin surface meshing process we used for surface construction ([37]) does not guarantee that the resulting polyhedra always have the same structure or even the same number of vertices and faces, as it is for example the case by using spline based interpolation surfaces.
 Those irregularities in the resulting surface meshes complicate the numerical differentiation process and thus we decided to use gradient-free evolutionary minimization algorithms.
-We chose the evolutionary algorithm CMA-ES for the minimization of 32, because it has been successfully applied to a similar task in [16], where its superior behavior over two other common evolutionary minimization techniques was demonstrated.
-For more details on the minimization process, especially also concerning the choice of the minimization parameters, we also refer to [16].
+We chose the evolutionary algorithm CMA-ES for the minimization of (32), because it has been successfully applied to a similar task in [17], where its superior behavior over two other common evolutionary minimization techniques was demonstrated.
+For more details on the minimization process, especially also concerning the choice of the minimization parameters, we also refer to [17].